mainmatter/mainmatter.com/blog/_posts/2018-02-14-handling-webhooks-in-phoenix.md

 All incoming webhooks go to the same route and therefore, the same controller action.

 It took three refactors to get to a satisfactory solution.
-I will, however explain each one in this post, as they are logical steps in reaching the final solution and proved interesting learning opportunities:
+I will, however, explain each one in this post, as they are logical steps in reaching the final solution and proved interesting learning opportunities:

 1. Multiple function clauses for controller action
 2. Plug called from endpoint